 - Connect with other people - Through social media, telephone or video calls, through letters or even the TV and radio.
 Be careful not to spend too much time watching or reading news of the outbreak as it can make you anxious.
 If you feel you are being affected then limit this to one or two times a day

 - Play games with your friends and family online - Many games are available like scrabble, monopoly and UNO

 - Take notice - Paying more attention to the present moment can improve your mental wellbeing.
 This includes your thoughts and feelings, your body and the world around you.
 This is sometimes called mindfulness

-- Ask for help - To help you follow Government guidance ask for help friends and family, or request support online
+- Ask for help - To help you follow Government guidance ask for help from friends and family, or request support online

 Mental health support

 24 hour support is available if you currently access mental health services.
 Please call using one of the following numbers:

 - Monday to Friday, 9am - 5pm, please contact the team or service who currently provide your care, their details are on the website

 - Monday to Friday, 5pm - 9am and 24 hours on weekends and bank holidays, please call 01905 681915 (24 hours)